LeviathanAG/Cryptonite_taskphase_Satwik/LinuxLuminarium/OASIS_CTF.md

 ![alt text](/assets/image-14.png)

-I opened it in VSCODE and if we check the commits using source control, we find the flag.
+I opened it in VSCODE and if we check the commits using source control, we find the flag in order of oldest to earliest.

 ![alt text](/assets/image-15.png)